Will Swan (footballer)

+Swan began his career at Nottingham Forest, from where he was loaned out to Truro City, Port Vale and Mansfield Town.
+He was sold to Mansfield Town in July 2023 and was promoted out of League Two with the club at the end of the 2023–24 season.
+He spent the 2024–25 season with Crawley Town, before being sold to Bradford City in June 2025.

 Career

 Nottingham Forest

 Swan joined the Nottingham Forest academy at the age of 13.
 On 4 January 2020, Swan joined Southern League Premier Division South side Truro City on a one-month loan and scored two goals on his debut at Treyew Road in a 4–0 win over Metropolitan Police later that day.
 Manager Paul Wotton said that "he comes from Nottingham Forest with high regard and its a real coup for us".
 The loan was extended into a second month and Swan went on to score nine goals in as many games for Truro, before returning to Nottingham on 1 March 2020.

 After scoring eight goals for Forest's U23 side at the start of the season, Swan began training with Forest's first-team.
 Manager Chris Hughton gave him his debut in professional football on 29 November 2020, putting him on as a 76th-minute substitute during a 1–0 loss to Swansea City at the City Ground.
 The following month Swan signed a new contract to keep him at the club until 2024.
-However his first-team opportunities were limited by the signing of Glenn Murray and return to fitness of Lewis Grabban.
+However, his first-team opportunities were limited by the signing of Glenn Murray and return to fitness of Lewis Grabban.

 On 1 February 2020, Swan moved on loan to EFL League Two side Port Vale until the end of the 2020–21 season.
 He scored his first goal in the English Football League on 6 March, during a 3–2 defeat at Cheltenham Town.
 He played ten matches during his time at Vale Park.
 He did not play any competitive football during the 2021–22 campaign, though did train with the Forest first-team in March 2022.
 He finished as top-scorer for the under-23 team, scoring 12 goals in 22 appearances as Andy Reid's side reached the semi-finals of the Premier League 2 Division 2 play-offs.